Réda Rabeï

-Réda Rabeï (born 12 July 1994) is a French professional footballer who plays as a midfielder for Russian club Fakel Voronezh on loan from Botev Plovdiv in the Bulgarian First League.
+Réda Rabeï (born 12 July 1994) is a French professional footballer who plays as a midfielder for Championnat National 3 club Pays de Cassel.
 He was a professional futsal player and France Futsal international, where he played as a goalkeeper, before switching to football.

 Club career

 In the 2014–2015 season, Rabeï scored 34 goals and was top scorer for Douai Gayant in the Championnat de France de Futsal.
 Rabeï switched to football, and transferred to Wasquehal in 2016 wherein he scored 8 goals in 10 games.
 He then transferred to Ligue 2 with Amiens for the 2016–17 season.

 On 24 June 2019, Rabeï joined Danish 1st Division club Fremad Amager.

 On 3 February 2023, Rabeï moved on loan to Fakel Voronezh in the Russian Premier League.